d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Another relevant metric is the cost of evaluating $f(\mathbf{x})$ at a configuration $\mathbf{x}$.
 Different to validation error or prediction latency, this metric is not a function of the final trained model, but a measure of training wall-clock time.
 For example, if we tune the number of layers or units per layer, larger networks are slower to train than smaller ones.
-In our runnning example, training time does not depend on `learning_rate`, `momentum`, `weight_decay`, but does depend in general on `batch_size`, due to how GPUs work.
+In our runnning example, training time does not depend on `learning_rate`, `momentum`, `weight_decay`, but varies in general on `batch_size`, due to how GPUs work.
 Counting cost in terms of wall-clock time is more relevant in practice than counting the number of evaluations.
 Some HPO algorithms explicitly model training cost and take it into account for making decisions.